njtierney/angletr-rmd-gh/10-polished-example/10-polished-example.md

 # Introduction
+## sedconc header

+- list
+- list

-This is a simple analysis of the New York Air Quality Measurements using the R statistical programming language [@Rcore].
+This is a simple analysis of the New York Air Quality Measurements using the R statistical programming language [@base].
 As stated in the helpfile `?airquality`, this dataset contains:

 > Daily air quality measurements in New York, May to September 1973.